wright-io/givenwhenthen/content/landing_page.md

 Each scenario has "**given**", "**when**", and "**then**" steps.

-- Given: Setup the initial conditions for the scenario.
+- **Given**: Setup the initial conditions for the scenario.
-- When: Take the action the scenario is testing.
+- **When**: Take the action the scenario is testing.
-- Then: Assert the conditions expected after taking the tested action.
+- **Then**: Assert the conditions expected after taking the tested action.

-Each step contains one or more chained calls to [Selenium actions](http://release.seleniumhq.org/selenium-core/1.0.1/reference.html) in the form of browser.someSeleneseCommand
+Each step contains one or more chained calls to [Selenium actions](http://release.seleniumhq.org/selenium-core/1.0.1/reference.html) in the form of `browser.someSeleneseCommand`.

-Each step (given, when, then) can have an arbitrary number of `and` steps following it (see above example).
+Each step (`given`, `when`, `then`) can have an arbitrary number of `and` steps following it (see above example).

 ## Steps
-Often there are steps that are repeated throughout many scenarios (e.g. "visit homepage", "sign in").
+Often there are steps that are repeated throughout many scenarios, for example "visit homepage" or "sign in".

-This kind of functionality can be defined in steps and referred to in scenarios via `browser.execute()`.
-(E.g. `browser.execute(steps.visitHomepage())` as in the above example).
+This kind of functionality can be defined in steps and referred to in scenarios via `browser.execute()`:

+    :coffee
+    scenario "Search for info about Node.js", (browser) -> browser
+        .given "I am on the homepage", -> browser.execute(steps.visitHomepage())

 Steps are defined in *_steps.coffee files.
 Multiple steps per file can be defined as follows:
 `steps.visitHomepage = -> (browser) -> browser.open '/'`

-Multiple steps files can be defined to organize your steps.
+Multiple steps files can be defined to organize your steps sensibly.

 ## Configuration
 `config.coffee` contains the configuration for running the stories.